 1. What is a PCB Trace Width Calculator

 The width of the traces is a significant consideration when it comes to designing a PCB.
-PCB designers have to assign an appropriate width to shreds to save it from any damage due to a rise in temperature, which is determined by the current-carrying capacity of the board.
+PCB designers have to assign an appropriate width to shreds to save them from any damage due to a rise in temperature, which is determined by the current carrying capacity of the board.

 In the picture below, you will see the traces electrically connecting different components and connectors.

-The trace width will be determined based on the rise of temperature applicable for a PCB.
+The trace width will be determined based on the rise of temperature applicable to a PCB.
 The increase in temperature denotes the hotness of the trace when you pass current through it compared to when it's left idle.
-To state it in simple words, it is the difference between the operating temperature and the maximum operating temperature.

 It sounds like a lot of work and calculations to find out the required width of a trace.
-However, another easy way you can make use of- take the help of a trace width calculator.
+However, another easy way you can use- take the help of a trace width calculator.